SapiensAnatis/ProfilePictures/README.md

 About
 ---------

-**Warning**: This script is in heavy beta right now.
-Updates are coming which will make the script more efficient and easier to use.
+**Warning**: This script is not tested, nor designed for servers with large playercounts >20.

 That said, if you're still interested, this script allows you to get avatars from the Steam database and incorporate them into your scripts.